GeminiMorrigan/NineNeins.com/README.md

 9Neins.Ga will still serve as a SubDomain.
 However, changing Platforms on the new system for the Blog itself, will determine whether the Blog will stay as 9Neins.Ga, or change to NineNeins.Com/Blog .
 There are Pros and Cons with each.

+Update- 9Neins.GA will serve as a Frontend for quick updates, storage, and Indexing purposes.
+NineNeins/Blog will serve as a integration non-linked version.
+This is for a Permanent(Static) hold and not effected by anything that happens at 9neins.Ga... a buckup reservation.
+As 9Neins.Ga

+Internet Archive has been removed 100% from Nine-Neins.

-However, Play9NeinsOnline is completley Deprecated.
+Also, Play9NeinsOnline is completley Deprecated.
 Is is now NineNeins.Com/NN-Online.
 DarkMode(Beta) has been Launched, MetaBrave/Active NN-Online/and A complete Blog Switch will be included in the 0.8 Release.
 By 0.9 release after everything Is in motion, a Mobile Section will be added.
 Upon Release will become NineNeins.com 1.0.

 -Road Map -
-Internet Archive links  to be broken

 [] Fix Current Sound/Vid Issues during Online Play </br>
   [x] Sound </br>